yaoshengzhe/golink/README.md

 ### Creating Your First GoLink

+**Method 1: Omnibox (Recommended)**
+1. Type `go` in your address bar, then press Tab or Space
+2. Type your short name (e.g., `docs`)
+3. Press Enter to navigate or create the mapping
+4. If no mapping exists, you'll be redirected to the create page
+5. Enter the full URL (e.g., `https://company.internal.docs.com`)
+6. Add an optional description and click "Create GoLink"

+**Method 2: Traditional URL**
 1. Type `go/docs` (or any short name) in your address bar
 2. Since no mapping exists, you'll be redirected to the create page
-3. Enter the full URL (e.g., `https://company.internal.docs.com`)
+3. Enter the full URL and description
-4. Add an optional description
-5. Click "Create GoLink"
+4. Click "Create GoLink"
-6. You'll be redirected to your saved URL

 ### Managing GoLinks